Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 ### Scope plane <a name="scope-plane"></a>
 ---
 #### Features

+##### Existing features
 * A navigation bar in all the pages with : **Play, Instruction, score, contact**.
 On the mobile device, the hamburger menu will be used with the toggling behavior.
 On the right of the navbar, the icon sound will allow to turn on or off the sound.
 * The footer will be displayed in all the page with the copy right, the icon github which will direct to the github page of the project and the social media link.
-* The player can choose between three differents grid to vary the level of difficulty:  2 X 2, 3 X 3, 4 X 4.
 * Each time the user succeed a round, one light will be added to the sequence to make the game more complex and difficult to memorize.
-* If the user failed, it will show the score and the high score of the user.
-* In the page of the score, it will show the best score of the user to check the progress.
 * In the instruction page, it explains all the information of the game and the user can click on play button.
 * In the contact page, the user can submit a form for any questions, feedback or suggestion.

+##### Features Left to Implement
+* For the moment, the game is a grid 3 X 3.
+Add different level with different grid to vary the difficulty :  2 X 2  4 X 4.
+* Add javascript in the contact form, due to the lack of time, I couldn't finish.
+* Add stats board displaying the three highest score of the player
+* Add option to use the timer so it will increase the difficulty of the game
+* Add sounds effects

 ### Structure plane <a name="structure-plane"></a>